Sokolniki Park: History

 It was established as a public municipal park in 1878.
-From 1931 onwards Sokolniki has been developed as an official "park of culture and leisure".
+From 1931 onwards, Sokolniki has been developed as an official "park of culture and leisure".
 The park, with an area of six square kilometers, is also the most Western extension of a larger Losiny Ostrov natural reserve that spans from the Eastern edge of Sokolniki to MKAD ring road and beyond.
 The park territory contains an amusement park, a winter outdoor ice skating rink and an exposition centre which was the site of the Kitchen Debate between Richard Nixon and Nikita Khrushchev at the American National Exhibition in 1959.
 It also contains the Sokolniki Sports Palace, home to the ice hockey team HC Spartak Moscow.
-The soccer club in Sokolniki was the site of the 2006 murder of Central Bank executive Andrey Kozlov.
+The soccer club in Sokolniki was the site of the 2006 murder of Central Bank of Russia executive Andrey Kozlov.